 If one person in the world claims they identify as a cat, or as a black person when they’re white, or as a toaster, whether claimed sincerely or in jest, they can then be cited to more effectively invoke a slippery slope fallacy.
 It makes it harder to separate out the transgender rights discussion from isolated fringe discussions and is seriously hampering the fight for trans rights.

 The problem is, while fighting the slippery slope fallacy is still possible, it’s a lot more time consuming and emotionally draining than it previously was now.
 I can explain that Gender Dysphoria is a condition evidenced as existing throughout the entirety of human history, documented by the scientific community, with diagnostic criteria, treatment plans and proven effectiveness rates for treatments.
 I can talk about the fact that there is a huge variation in physical characteristics and chromosomal make-ups that make the gender binary a myth in humans.
 I can point out that there are potential explanations for the developmental process in the womb that can explain the existence of trans people.
-I can explain that there is evidence of trans people’s brains post autopsy more closely resembling those of their target gender than their birth gender.
+I can explain that there is evidence of trans people’s brains post autopsy more closely resembling those of their identified gender than their birth assigned gender.

 I can point out that Rachel Dolezal’s case of racial identity shifting doesn’t fit any of this, and as such shouldn’t be directly compared.
+Same for Ja Du.